cjrh/aiorun/README.rst

         RuntimeWarning: coroutine 'job' was never awaited

 Remember that the parameter ``stop_on_unhandled_errors`` is just a convenience.
-If you're going to go to the trouble of making your own loop instance anyway, you can stop the loop yourself inside your own exception handler just fine, and then you no longer need to set ``stop_on_unhandled_errors``:
+If you're going to go to the trouble of making your loop instance anyway, you can stop the loop yourself inside your exception handler just fine, and then you no longer need to set ``stop_on_unhandled_errors``:

 .. code-block:: python